 - Parallel processors access the same memory during concurrent processing, requiring minimal communication beyond the shared memory.

 - Each processor has it's own memory to operate with, and synchronization of tasks is achieved through communication.

-Crucially, a program written for sequential processor won't execute on many processor.
+Crucially, a program written for sequential processing won't execute on many processors.
 It needs to be parallelized or scaled to many processors.
 This usually involves careful consideration of how concurrent processing will be organized, how the tasks will be partitioned, how multiple data streams and execution streams will be synchronized, etc.